188.8.131.52 Constraints on the Amount of Tax that can be Levied

 The more practical limit on how much tax can be raised in total is its effect on growth: if people don’t have money to spend there is insufficient demand for wealth to be created and the total tax revenues shrink as the economy contracts.
-This is a Keynesian argument, and it applies most directly to taxes on low-paid and middle-income people: tax cuts for these people stimulate growth, whereas tax increases can be used to dampen growth and thereby reduce the risk of inflation (184.108.40.206).
+This is a Keynesian argument, which is briefly described in Samuelson and Nordhaus’s book Economics (p.
+603).
+It applies most directly to taxes on low-paid and middle-income people: tax cuts for these people stimulate growth, whereas tax increases can be used to dampen growth and thereby reduce the risk of inflation (184.108.40.206).

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/3246.htm